Last Updated on May 5, 2021 by admin

 Gutenberg block is the future of WordPress.
 This blog helps you in the development of a custom Gutenberg block from scratch.
 I am using ES6 and JSX in my code so you need to install npm.
-If you are using ES5 then you don’t need to install npm.
+How to create a custom Gutenberg block If you are using ES5 then you don’t need to install npm.
+How to create a custom Gutenberg block?

 package.json is a file that is mainly used to store the metadata associated with your project.
 It is also used to store the list of dependency packages.
 If you want to add any package to your project then you need to create a package.json file.